 For powering your utilities, I highly recommend adding solar.
 Solar helps the RV batteries last longer and, most of the time, you are not worried about your batteries running low.
 A nice thing about solar is that you do not need to install the whole system at once.
 You can see my own journey with solar by clicking here.

-For any other go-green questions, contact the friendly folks in your local Fraserway RV parts department!
+For any other go-green questions, contact the friendly folks in your local Fraserway RV RV Parts and Camping Store!